gnyrfta/gameboy/README.md

 ### Whenever someone is inspired
 - [X] Build (3D-print?) a holder for the screen.
 Or use a shoebox.
 Used a shoebox.
+Need a 6x9 cm cardboard-like black piece.
+Also a 9x9 piece.
 - Screensaver using some of the cool pixel art from that person I follow on Mastodon, if its gpl or so.
 Thats probably not going to work, since the arduino can't store more than one 70x70 px picture.
 No memory.
 ### Final debug Neopixels
 - [X] Colours randomized when moving far to the right with the colours. <- This might be fixed now. cursorXPixel was maxing out at 255.